LTUC/amman-dotnet-401d2/Curriculum/ECom_Project/PeerReview.md

-# Peer Review #1
+# Peer Review #1 (30 points)

 Before submitting, read the document, in it's entirety.

-Read [this article](https://www.processimpact.com/articles/humanizing_reviews.pdf) (it's long, but worth it. dedicate 30 minutes to absorb and understand it's contents)
+Read [this article](https://www.processimpact.com/articles/humanizing_reviews.pdf){:target="_blank"}  (it's long, but worth it. dedicate 30 minutes to absorb and understand it's contents)

-Once completed, read [this article and the comments](https://blog.codinghorror.com/code-reviews-just-do-it/).
-Pay special attention to the comments.
+Once completed, read [this article and the comments](https://blog.codinghorror.com/code-reviews-just-do-it/){:target="_blank"}  Pay special attention to the comments.
 The discussion happening within these comments is fascinating and accurate on what to expect with the importance of code reviews.

 ## Read